deniseegohh/ip/AI.md

 2. Extract logic for index parsing and validation into a separate method to reduce code duplication. (parseAndValidateIndex method)

 Improve GUI design
+1. Customised according to the theme of my Chatbot.